Runner Profile – Margie O’Brien

 Around mid training I was suffering from a few minor feet issues and Andrew suggested I needed more support for the mileage I was now doing.
 He recommended a pair of Hoka’s at this stage and they made an incredible difference from there on.

-Tell us about the race:
+Tell us about the marathon:

 I caught the transfer bus out to Arrowtown (all by myself) early on race morning.
 That morning was incredibly cold and we had to be at the start line in our running attire at a certain time.
 I was freezing!
 My greatest fear was requiring a “poo’ stop during the race.
 I felt like I had been to the toilet a dozen times prior to the start with nervous anticipation.
 Once we got going and arriving at Arrowtown I noticed several people waiting at the toilet stop.
 This immediately planted the idea that I had to go too.
 Not wanting to stand in line I was soon running off into the bush like I saw others do for my first wee stop.
 Once that was taken care of I could get on with getting into a routine.